All Episodes

 And if he didn't do it, stand up and say we have no evidence he did it.

-What about all these guys in the deep state that we have dis discovered that literally exonerated Hillary before they investigated Hillary?
+What about all these guys in the deep state that we have discovered that literally exonerated Hillary before they investigated Hillary?

 What about what we know about James?

-Look, I'm astounded at I mean, what they've found out already, and and I think those fellas are really in some kind of trouble.
+And I think those fellas are really in some kind of trouble.

 And the IG's report, isn't that the thing that's supposed to deal with this whole problem?

-All right, Pap Buchanan, thank you, sir.
+All right, Pat Buchanan, thank you, sir.

-800-941 Sean, our toll free telephone number.
+800-941-Sean, our toll free telephone number.

 When we get back, we'll get right to the phones.

-And Hannity tonight, nine Eastern on Fox.
+And Hannity tonight, 9 Eastern on Fox.

-Quick break, right back, we'll continue.
+Quick break, right back.

-All right, glad you're with us 25 now till the top of the hour.
+25 now till the top of the hour.

 Let's hit our busy phones here.

-Pretty cold up there at this time of year.
+Let's go to Albany, New York, WGY, pretty cold up there at this time of year.

 Frank is standing by.